 Character: Drow Great Old One Warlock

-At first, Gabe wasn’t welcome at the table but said he’ll be reporting the game to home office if they don’t let him play.
+At first, Gabe wasn’t welcome at the table but said he’ll be reporting the game to the home office if they didn’t let him play.
 He insists on sitting unnecessarily close to Erin during the game.